 I have included some links for quick and free diagnoses questionnaires.
-This is because some people feel they are necessary as other therapies such as CBT use them as a bench mark.
+This is because some people feel they are necessary.
 However within my practice I tend not to use them as clients may either feel there is nowhere to go if they do not fit a specific label or feel hemmed in by the labels the questionnaires give them.
 However if you are able to take them without living your life by them they may prove useful to track progress before and after therapy.
 But please be mindful that the diagnoses is moveable and only indicative of how you might be feeling or behaving at the moment you take them.

 Obsessive-compulsive disorder (OCD) Quiz

 You may be given a diagnoses of OCD if you suffer from unwanted thoughts, compulsions, urges or desires that can often seem persistent.
 You may partake in repeated behavior patterns that seem irrational: